Ford RS200: Evolution (E/E2)

 A total of 24 of the 200 original cars were reportedly later converted to the so-called "Evolution" models, mostly marked by their owners as "E" or "E2" types.
 Ford's first intention was to mark the FIA-required 20 "Evo" cars as series numbers 201 to 220 but as this was actually not necessary according to the FIA rules they later kept their original series numbers (e.g. 201 = 012, 202 = 146, 203 = 174 et cetera).
+Changes were mostly mechanical, with the engine being designated BDT-E. Additional cool ducts were fitted above the roof, on either side of the main engine intake.